Bios-Marcel/yagcl/README.md

 type Configuration struct {
 	// The `key` here is used to define the JSON name for example.
 But the
 	// environment variable names are the same, but uppercased.
 	Host string `key:"host" required:"true"`
 	Post int    `key:"port" required:"true"`
 	// If you don't wish to export a field, you have to ignore it.
 	// If it isn't ignored and doesn't have an explicit key, you'll
 	// get an error, as this indicates a bug.
 The reason we don't
 	// auto-generate a key is that this could result in unstable promises
 	// as the variable name could change and break loading of old files.
 	DontLoad    int               `ignore:"true"`
+	KafkaServer KafkaServerConfig `key:"kafka"`
+}

-	KafkaServer struct {
+type KafkaServerConfig struct {
 	//Alternatively you can define them explicitly.
 The same goes for json names.
-		Host              string        `json:"host" env:"HOST" default:"localhost" required:"true"`
+	Host              string        `json:"host" env:"HOST" required:"true"`
-		Port              int           `json:"port" env:"PORT" default:"1234" required:"true"`
+	Port              int           `json:"port" env:"PORT" required:"true"`
-		ConnectionTimeout time.Duration `json:"connection_timeout" env:"CONNECTION_TIMEOUT" default:"10s" required:"false"`
+	ConnectionTimeout time.Duration `json:"connection_timeout" env:"CONNECTION_TIMEOUT" required:"false"`
 	//Nested structs are an exception, as we need a prefix for each
 	//struct to prevent clashing.
 If no prefix has been defined, it'll
 	//be inferred from the fieldname.
-	} `key:"kafka"`
 }
 ```